HudenJear/Catintell/README.md

 # Catintell
 The deployment of  'Universal Cataract Fundus Image Restoration Model Learning from Unpaired High-quality and Cataract Images'.
 This model means to improve the quality of cataract images and make the lesions and vessels clear to ophthalmologists.
 Catintell has a unique dual-branch degradation-restoration structure and can use fully unpaired HQ-cataract data to train a restoration model.
 The rest of the codes will be released upon acceptance.

-ODIR/Kaggle/Catintell datasets are tested to show its generality.

 ## Usage